Music History, M.M.

 Areas of Specialization:

-Within the prescribed credits for the MM in Music History, students can focus their studies on traditional Western-oriented music history topics spanning antiquity through the Twentieth Century, or focus on ethnomusicological subjects.
-Applicants are encouraged to speak with the Department Chair regarding unique aspects of either the traditional or ethnomusicological focus.
+Within the prescribed credits for the M.M. in Music History, students can focus their studies on traditional Western-oriented music history topics spanning antiquity through the twentieth century.

 The program prepares students for various careers related to music, and for further academic and musical training at the doctoral level.